 Exploring Siena's Cathedral of Santa Maria Assunta: A Visitor's Guide

-Unquestionably one of Italy's finest Gothic churches, Siena's cathedral is equally stunning inside and out, featuring the work of Italy's finest artists of the day: Nicola and Giovanni Pisano, Donatello, Pinturicchio, Lorenzo Ghiberti, and Bernini.
+Unquestionably one of Italy's finest Gothic churches, Siena's cathedral (Duomo di Siena) is equally stunning inside and out, featuring the work of Italy's finest artists of the day: Nicola and Giovanni Pisano, Donatello, Pinturicchio, Lorenzo Ghiberti, and Bernini.
 The cathedral in its present form was begun in 1229, and the dome was completed in 1264.
-Around 1317, the choir was extended over the baptistery, and only about 20 years later, the people of Siena planned a gigantic expansion that would have made it the largest Gothic building in Italy.
+Around 1317, the choir was extended over the baptistery, and only about 20 years later, the people of Siena planned a gigantic expansion, which would have made it the largest Gothic building in Italy.
 The existing church was to become the transept of a new church more than 100 meters long, with its new nave turned by 90 degrees.
 These grandiose plans came to nothing when it was discovered that the foundations couldn't handle the added weight, and because the plague struck down so much of Siena's population in 1348.

 Façade and Campanile

-The cathedral's façade will take your breath away, a masterpiece of design and sculpture by Giovanni Pisano, with a beautiful rose window and Venetian mosaics adding to the already colorful effect of green, red, and white marble inlay that covers the building and its striking campanile.
+The cathedral's façade will take your breath away, a masterpiece of design and sculpture by Giovanni Pisano, with a beautiful rose window and Venetian mosaics adding to the already colorful effect of green, red, and white marble inlay, which covers the building and its striking campanile.
 It is one of the finest achievements of Italian Gothic.
 Referring to Pisano's sculptures on the façade, the contemporary sculptor Henry Moore called him "the first modern sculptor."

 Almost the entire width of the façade is filled by three doorways of equal height, surmounted by pediments, with a slender tower at each end.
 Above the central doorway is a rose-window.
 Beautifully detailed sculptures decorate the remaining areas so harmoniously that it never seems overdone.
 To protect the original Pisano works from weathering, most were replaced by skillful copies in 1869, and the mosaics were added over the doors in 1877.
 In the corner formed by the nave and the right transept is the Romanesque campanile, completed in the late 14th century.
 On the doorway of the tower is a 15th-century bas-relief of the Virgin and Child attributed to Donatello.

 It is almost impossible to name one single work in the cathedral as its highlight, but to many, it would have to be the incomparable carved marble pulpit by Nicola Pisano and his students.
 Done from 1256 to 1268, it is one of the finest works of art in Tuscany.
 Octagonal in shape, it is held aloft on nine columns of granite, porphyry, and green marble.
-The outer columns stand alternately on the base and on stone lions, the inner ones on allegories of the Seven Liberal Arts and Philosophy.
+The outer columns stand alternately on the base and on stone lions; the inner ones on allegories of the Seven Liberal Arts and Philosophy.
 Above the capitals are personifications of the Virtues.
 Around the outside of the pulpit itself are seven magnificently carved reliefs in Carrera marble: the Nativity, the Adoration of the Kings, the Flight into Egypt, the Slaughter of the Innocents, the Crucifixion, and the Last Judgment.

 Piccolómini Library Frescoes